baekka1/lsdp-final-project/README.md

 ## Description of Approach
-In our approach, we used the parallel PIVOT algorithm along with inner local search as described in [paper].
+In our approach, we used the parallel PIVOT algorithm along with a parallelized version of local search, inspired by the approach in *Corder and Kollios '23*.
 The original parallel PIVOT algorithm assigns vertices a random permutation from 1 to N, then iterates over all the vertices and chooses the vertex with the lowest assigned permutation out of all of its neighbors as the pivot.
 Vertices then join their nearest pivot neighbor (if applicable) and